-- Facebook News Feed Eradicator – browser extension that when activated, eliminates your Facebook feed from sight.
-I always keep this tool activated on my computers so that when I have to login to check notifications or write content, I don’t get distracted by what my friends are posting.
+- Facebook News Feed Eradicator – a browser extension that when activated, eliminates your Facebook feed from sight.
+I always keep this tool activated on my computers so that when I have to log in to check notifications or write content, I don’t get distracted by what my friends are posting.
 On a plus note, it gives you a fun quote in place of your feed.

 - Chrome Eyedropper Extension – Google Chrome browser extension that allows you to pick out the color hex codes for anything on the web.
 This is super helpful when you’re trying to match colors on social media graphics in Canva.
 It will save you a lot of guesswork.
 Get it!

 Create an editorial calendar for every month – 2hrs

 An editorial calendar is a super effective tool for keeping your content strategic, ensuring that you’re efficient in the content creation process, and also for staying sane and organized.
 Creating a monthly editorial calendar takes about two hours.
 It should include content themes, planned call to actions (CTAs) that help meet your social media goals, and even a list of social media graphic needs that you need to create.
 We’ve outlined how to create one here in our The Social Media Editorial Calendar: Create Content Without Going Crazy blog post.

 Create your social media content- 4hrs/week